Your information has been modified successfully. Do you want to save your changes?

 Here’s something you might not expect when you’re off to a management class: it can be your secret weapon for excellent on-the-job learning.
 Taking the time for a business education – whether an MBA/EMBA, executive open program or online class – gives you a different lens with which to look at your at-work experiences.
 You will increase your overall mindfulness and make more out of every learning experience, to better fulfill your role as a leader in general management.

-IMD Business School in Lausanne, Switzerland, and in Singapore has been ranked first in open programs by the Financial Times six years in a row (2012-2017).
+IMD Business School in Lausanne, Switzerland, and in Singapore has been ranked first in open programs by the Financial Times seven years in a row (2012-2018).
 IMD has been training international executives, managers and leaders for more than 70 years.

 Deliver better business results, lead teams more effectively and take on your next general management role with confidence.
 Get a business management program from IMD business school»See all the programs